-One look at the calendar tells us spring is upon us, even if looking out our window tells us otherwise.
+One look at the calendar tells us spring is upon us, even if the temperature outside suggests otherwise.
 For all of the joys spring brings us, from the first crocuses emerging to feeling the warmth of the sun on our skin for the first time in months, it also brings rain, erratic temperature shifts and seasonal allergies.
-All of which can play havoc with your hearing.
+All of which can play havoc with your ears and hearing.

 The inner ear is filled with fluid, and that fluid is extremely sensitive to the sudden changes in barometric pressure that occur in springtime.
 When the barometric pressure drops rapidly, that means the pressure outside your ears goes down before the pressure inside your ears can acclimate.
 The result is a pressure imbalance, which can cause a sensation of fullness or popping in the ears.
 Seasonal allergies exacerbate the problem by causing a narrowing of the Eustachian tube, making equalization of pressure even more difficult.

 Those with Meniere’s disease, in particular, can suffer greatly during spring weather changes.
 Normally fluids in the inner ear circulate; problems occur when the overproduction of fluid that characterizes Meniere’s disease actually backs up under the increased pressure and causes the endolymphatic chambers to bulge.
 The result is discomfort, fullness and pressure along with the potential of other unpleasant symptoms such as tinnitus and vertigo.